 Priority 2: Argentina, India, Indonesia, Russia, Turkey and Ukraine

 Priority 3: Brazil, Ecuador, Malaysia, Mexico, Philippines, Thailand and the United States

-The report notes that the “Commission also identified a separate category of countries, where IP enforcement gives rise to concern and where developments need to be closely monitored.
+The Third Country Report notes that the “Commission also identified a separate category of countries, where IP enforcement gives rise to concern and where developments need to be closely monitored.
 This category of countries includes Israel, Kuwait, Paraguay, South Africa, United Arab Emirates and Uruguay” (Source: Ibid).

 The EU highlighted the following concerns: